Tatiana Samoilova: Legacy

 After several roles during the 1970s, Samoilova largely avoided the public light.
 Even so, she remained one of Russia's most popular actresses.
 In 1993, Samoilova was named a People's Artist of Russia, one of the state's highest honors.
 In 2007, she was awarded a Lifetime Achievement Award at the 29th Moscow International Film Festival.

 Samoilova made a comeback in the 2000s, appearing in a number of television programs.
 Her final role was in Igor Voloshin's film Nirvana (2008).
 In honor of her 80th birthday, Russian state television broadcast a series of programs about Samoilova on 4 May 2014.

 Personal life and death

-Samoilova was married four times, the last of these was to author Sol Shulman.
-All her marriages ended in divorce.
+Samoilova was married four times; the last of these was to author Sol Shulman.
+All of her marriages ended in divorce.

 On 3 May 2014, the eve of her 80th birthday, Samoilova was taken to hospital in serious condition with coronary heart disease and hypertension.
 She died the following day at 23:30, and was buried at Novodevichy cemetery on 7 May.
 President Vladimir Putin sent his condolences upon Samoilova's death.
 At her funeral, movie industry insiders spoke of Samoilova's artistic gifts, but also spoke about how the Soviet government had in effect cheated her out of the fortune she should have earned.
 Singer and Member of Parliament Iosif Kobzon remarked, "She didn't have money.
 It’s shameful how cultural figures are treated."

 Samoilova was survived by a brother, her son from her third marriage, and a granddaughter, who was named after her.